lbruand/freetle/README.markdown

 # Performance
 Freetle is still behind XML transformation leader XSLTC when transforming small documents.
-XSLTC does not transform documents of arbitrary size.
+But XSLTC does not transform documents of arbitrary size whereas Freetle does.
 Freetle compares well with [STX/Joost](http://joost.sourceforge.net/).